kstenerud/concise-text-encoding/cte-specification.md

 Named Values
 ------------

 Certain values cannot be expressed other than by their names.
-These named values are always preceded by an at (`@`) character:
+These named values are prefixed with an at (`@`) character:

 | Value    | Meaning                  |
 | -------- | ------------------------ |